IT Service Management (ITSM): Understanding Implementation

 ITIL

-ITIL, or IT service offers a comprehensive framework for IT service management.
+ITIL, or IT service, offers a comprehensive framework for IT service management.
 It furnishes optimal practices for aligning IT functions with business objectives and enhancing service delivery.
 With multiple iterations, the latest version is ITIL4.

 DevOps